Privacy-Preserving Clustering of Unstructured Big Data for Cloud-Based Enterprise Search Solutions: Privacy-Preserving Clustering Scheme for Static Big Datasets (S- )

 Recall that \mtx R is a token-to-document matrix and \mtx S is a document-to-token matrix.
 To identify the similarity among the encrypted tokens, we multiply \mtx R and \mtx S. As the number of columns and rows of \mtx R and \mtx S are equal, it is possible to multiply matrix \mtx R with \mtx S. The resultant matrix, denoted as \mtx Q, is a token-to-token matrix and serves as the base to determine the number of required clusters.
 Each entry $q_{i,j}$ denotes the topic similarity between token $i$ and $j$.
 More specifically, $q_{i,j}$ indicates the magnitude to which token $i$ shares similar topic with token $j$ for $i\neq j$ and is calculated as $q_{i,j}= \displaystyle\sum_{\forall i,j}r_{i,j}\cdotp s_{j,i}$.
 Table \ref{c mat} shows matrix \mtx Q for the example we discuss in this section.

 Diagonal entries of \mtx Q signify the topic similarity of each token with itself and dissimilarity (\ie separation) from other topics.
 More specifically, the value of $q_{i,i}$ indicates the magnitude that term $t_i$ does not share its topic with other terms.
 Therefore, we define diagonal entries ($q_{i,i}$) as \textit{separation factor}, because for each token, it represents the token's tendency to stay separate from other topics.
-As such, summation of the separation factors can approximate the number of clusters ($k$) needed to partition topics of a dataset.
-Let $m$ denote the total number of tokens in \mtx Q. Then, Equation~\ref{eq:trace} is used to approximate $k$ for a given dataset.
-We use the ceiling function to make $k$ an integer value.
+As such, summation of the separation factors can approximate the number of clusters ($K$) needed to partition topics of a dataset.
+Let $m$ denote the total number of tokens in \mtx Q. Then, Equation~\ref{eq:trace} is used to approximate $K$ for a given dataset.
+We use the ceiling function to make $K$ an integer value.

-Correctness of $k$ is verified using a hypothesis that states $k$ for a set should be higher if individual elements of the set are dissimilar, otherwise $k$ should be low~\cite{Can1990,cutting2017scatter}.
-Equation~\ref{eq:trace} is the core of approximating $k$.
-According to this equation, the maximum $k$ value can reach to $m$, when each individual token represents a unique topic, otherwise it is lower than $m$.
+Correctness of $K$ is verified using a hypothesis that states $K$ for a set should be higher if individual elements of the set are dissimilar, otherwise $K$ should be low~\cite{Can1990,cutting2017scatter}.
+Equation~\ref{eq:trace} is the core of approximating $K$.
+According to this equation, the maximum $K$ value can reach to $M$, when the documents are highly distinct and each individual token of the documents represents a unique topic, otherwise it is lower than $M$.
 Hence, our approach conforms with the clustering hypothesis.